All Episodes

 I mean, contrary to what we hear that renting is the best thing since sliced cheese.

-Um pisses me off.
+Damn, pisses me off.

 I'm sorry, but it does.

-Uh and I'm not a big economist, but I do know that real estate is a foundation of our economy for our country.
+If people knew the trillions of dollars of personal wealth which generates the economy and pushes it forward, and I'm not a big economist, but I do know that real estate is a foundation of our economy for our country.

-The banks are able to end it.
+The banks are able to lend it to other people.

 If you kill the real estate industry, you're killing Americans.